-I literally thought I was going to go insane.
-After living a miserable life for months, I finally decided that I had to learn how to love being a homemaker by figuring out what homemaking actually is.
+I literally thought I was going to go insane as a stay at home mom.
+After living a miserable life for months, I finally decided I had to learn how to love being a homemaker by figuring out what homemaking actually is.

 To my surprise I discovered that homemaking is not just for moms of young kids who don’t clock in and out at a job.

 The answer is in the word itself, home – making.